 - The Authority continues to assist communities, school children, tourist providers and individuals to become involved in protecting the environment.
 This includes our volunteering and social action work, volunteer wardens' scheme, youth rangers' scheme, naturally connected scheme with tourism providers and engaging communities in invasive species work. - Through the Local Development Plan Annual Monitoring Report we monitor the effectiveness of planning policy to ensure sustainable development of natural resources and the protection and enhancement of the special qualities of the Park.
 In 2016/17 no approvals had been given contrary to Strategy Policy 8 Special Qualities. - The Pembrokeshire Local Nature Partnership was launched this year and the Pembrokeshire Nature Recovery Plan is under production.
 It will aim to engage people through the production of a series of plans themed by user group (e.g. schools, smallholders, community group, tourism business) to guide people more easily to the contribution they can make to help nature recover in Pembrokeshire.
-The Coastal Forum is in the process of developing a Foreshore Management plan, expected March 2018.
+The Coastal Form is in the process of developing a Foreshore Management plan, expected March 2018.
 This will provide a framework to assist prioritising our future work in this area.

-How we will deliver Well-being Objective 2 Prosperous Resilient Healthier More equal Cohesive Communities Vibrant Culture Global responsible Deliver nature based solutions to maintain and enhance the resilience of the Park's and wider ecosystems. √ ✓ ✓ ✓ ✓ ✓ ✓ Educate and engage volunteers, school pupils, tourist providers, communities and visitors in actions that improve the health of National Park's ecosystems.
-Take a place based approach in our work. ✓ ✓ ✓ ✓ ✓ ✓ ✓ Implement planning policy to ensure sustainable development of natural resources and the protection and enhancement of the special qualities of the Park. > ✓ > > ✓ ✓ Contribute to partnership networks and assist them to deliver on action plans that support the National Park Management Plan. ✓ ✓ ✓ ✓ ✓ ✓ ✓ Submit funding bids for undertaking conservation work. ✓ √ ✓ √ ✓
+How we will deliver Well-being Objective 2 Prosperous Resilient Healthier More equal Cohesive Communities Vibrant Culture Global responsible Deliver nature based solutions to maintain and enhance the resilience of the Park's and wider ecosystems. ✓ ✓ ✓ ✓ ✓ √ ✓ Educate and engage volunteers, school pupils, tourist providers, communities and visitors in actions that improve the health of National Park's ecosystems.
+Take a place based approach in our work. ✓ ✓ ✓ ✓ ✓ ✓ ✓ Implement planning policy to ensure sustainable development of natural resources and the protection and enhancement of the special qualities of the Park. ✓ ~ ~ ✓ ✓ ✓ Contribute to partnership networks and assist them to deliver on action plans that support the National Park Management Plan. ✓ ✓ ✓ 1 ✓ ✓ ✓ Submit funding bids for undertaking conservation work. ✓ ✓ ✓ ✓ ✓

-Long Term The Authority is subject to the biodiversity a resilience of ecosystems duty.
-We will particip the creation of Area Statements.
-Prevention Continue to deliver nature based solutions su work on invasive species, connectivity, grazing management practices and Protected Trees g, land Integration Support delivery of the Pembrokeshire Nati Recovery Plan and the Foreshore Managemen Collaboration Continue to work with landowners, tourist pro- Involvement Provide opportunities for school pupils, common visitors and other stakeholders to assist in logatter the Park.
+Long Term The Authority is subject to the biodiversity and resilience of ecosystems duty.
+We will participate in the creation of Area Statements.
+Prevention Continue to deliver nature based solutions such as work on invasive species, connectivity, grazing, land management practices and Protected Trees work.
+Integration Support delivery of the Pembrokeshire Nature Recovery Plan and the Foreshore Management Plan.
+Collaboration Continue to work with landowners, tourist providers and communities to deliver nature based solutions.
+Involvement Provide opportunities for school pupils, communities, visitors and other stakeholders to assist in looking after the Park.

-Our activities are taking an ecosystem approach to conservation on land, are assisting to manage invasive species, promoting soil conservation in land management and protecting air and water quality.
+National Park Management Plan: Our activities are taking an ecosystem approach to conservation on land, are assisting to manage invasive species, promoting soil conservation in land management and protecting air and water quality.
 Place based approaches are empowering people to deliver National Park purposes.